-Congress has, from time to time, considered legislation to reduce greenhouse gas ("GHG") emissions.
+Congress has, from time to time, considered legislation to reduce greenhouse gas ("GHG") emissions, such as a resolution referred to as the Green New Deal, which was introduced in the U.S. House of Representatives in February 2019.
 To date, Congress has not passed a bill specifically addressing GHG regulation.
 Almost half of the states, however, have developed GHG emission inventories and/or regional GHG cap and trade programs.
 These cap and trade programs require major sources of emissions or major fuel producers to acquire and surrender emission allowances corresponding with their annual emissions of GHGs.
 The number of allowances available for purchase is reduced each year until the overall GHG emission reduction goal is achieved.
 Many states also have enacted renewable portfolio standards, which require utilities to purchase a certain percentage of their energy from renewable fuel sources.